KristofferC/CALFEM.jl/README.md

 [![Build Status](https://travis-ci.org/KristofferC/CALFEM.jl.svg?branch=master)](https://travis-ci.org/KristofferC/CALFEM.jl)

-`CALFEM.jl` is a port of the simple Matlab FE toolbox [CALFEM](http://www.solid.lth.se/education/courses/finita-elementmetoden-fhlf01-fhl064/software/) written in Julia.
-The purpose of this package is to ease the transition for people who want to try out Julia for FE-analysis.
+`CALFEM.jl` is an API port of the simple Matlab FE toolbox [CALFEM](http://www.solid.lth.se/education/courses/finita-elementmetoden-fhlf01-fhl064/software/) written in Julia.
+The purpose of this package is to ease the transition for people who want to try out Julia for FE-analysis. `CALFEM.jl` is built on top of [JuAFEM](https://github.com/KristofferC/JuAFEM.jl).

 Not all of CALFEM is yet implemented.
 For a list of implemented functions, see [this issue](https://github.com/KristofferC/CALFEM.jl/issues/1).